 Lesbian and Gay News Telegraph Records, 1981-1990 (S0445)

-2 cubic feet, 3 microfilm rolls, 1 audio tape
+1 cubic foot, 3 microfilm rolls, 1 audio tape

 The Lesbian and Gay News-Telegraph was a local LGBTQ newspaper founded in 1981 to encourage communication with St. Louis' LGBTQ community.
 The Lesbian Gay News Telegraph reported on local, regional, and national issues affecting the LGBTQ community and also published a calendar and directory of gay organizations.
 The collection contains unpublished articles, newspaper clippings, newsletters, a poster, and issues of the Gay-News Telegraph.
 Also included in the collection is an oral history interview with Gay News-Telegraph editor, Jim Thomas.

 The LGBTQIA+ Periodicals Library Collection contains national publications pertaining to LGBTQIA+ parenting, political and legal groups, travel, and HIV/AIDS.

 Brian Mahieu Papers, 2000s-2010s (CA6465)

 0.2 cubic feet, 2 oversize items